ecaromolina/wp1_documentation/docs/modules_documentation/data_processing_utils_doc.md

 #### Description

-A class designed to combine variables in a DataFrame based on a reference dictionary (`comb_var_dict`).
+Combines variables in a DataFrame based on a reference dictionary (`comb_var_dict`).
 This class helps merge variables and apply conversion factors as needed.
 In this version, the main functionality of the class is to combine variables of the same magnitude that are expressed in different units so the count of missings is reduced.
 To do so, it uses the `var_combine_dict`, where the variables (and their conversion factor) to be combined are specified.
-For more information about the structure of this dictionary check the section [comb_var_data file](../liveraim_database_structure.md#comb_var_data-file).
+For more information about the structure of this dictionary check the section [comb_var_data file](../liveraim_data_warehouse_specifications.md#comb_var_data-file).

 The **process of combining the data** works as follows (it's important to understand the structure of `comb_var_dict`).
 For each key-value pair in `comb_var_dict` with the following structure: